What are you looking for?

 Cinnamon trees ready for cultivation in Zanzibar

-This is the part that contains the essential oils, most notably cinnamaldehyde, which gives the spice its distinctive warm, sweet flavor.
+Cinnamon trees are a vital and fragrant part of Zanzibar’s spice legacy.
+These slender, evergreen trees can grow to 10–15 m tall.
+But it’s the tree’s inner bark that holds the magic!
+This is the part that contains the essential oils, most notably cinnamaldehyde, which gives the spice its distinctive warm, sweet flavour.
 This inner bark is harvested without killing the tree by making cuts in the tree’s trunk and branches.

 The inner bark is skilfully peeled away, and it then curls into ‘quills’ as it dries.

-These quills are cut into familiar sticks or ground into powder as the cinnamon spice is found in kitchens everywhere.
-Harvesting cinnamon is a skillful craft often passed down through generations of farmers.
+These quills are cut into familiar sticks or ground into powder, as the cinnamon spice is found in kitchens everywhere.
+Harvesting cinnamon is a skilful craft often passed down through generations of farmers.
 A tree must be at least two years old before it can be harvested for the first time.
 It’s then allowed to mature further and will continue to produce valuable bark for many years.

 Habitat: